Cadry's Kitchen

 Instructions

-• Bring a large skillet to a medium heat with a teaspoon of organic canola oil (or your preferred high heat oil).
+• Bring a large skillet to a medium heat with a teaspoon of avocado oil (or your preferred high heat oil).

 • Add cauliflower and carrots to the pan.
 Sauté for 5 minutes, until the cauliflower and carrots have softened & browned but still have bite.